ansible/harbormaster/docs/rst/configure_openshift.rst

 To use the role, you'll need Ansible installed.
 Also, note in the video that the playbook is copied from the installed role's file structure.
 You'll find the playbook, *cluster-up.yml*, in the *files* subfolder.

-As noted in the role's `README <https://github.com/chouseknecht/cluster-up-role/blob/master/README.md`_, if you have not already added the *insecure-registry* option to Docker, the role will error, and provide the subnet or IP range that needs to be added.
-You'll also need to add the value of the *openshift_hostname* option, which by default is *local.openshift*.
-For more about adding the insecure-registry option see `Docker's documentation <https://docs.docker.com/registry/insecure/>`_.

 The following video demonstrates using the role:

 .. image:: _static/doc_images/cluster.png
    :target: https://youtu.be/iY4bkHDaxCc
    :height: 360px
    :width: 640px
-   :scale: 85%
+   :scale: 100%
    :alt: Running the cluster-up-role
    :align: center

+As noted in the role's `README <https://github.com/chouseknecht/cluster-up-role/blob/master/README.md>`_, if you have not already added the *insecure-registry* option to Docker, the role will error, and provide the subnet or IP range that needs to be added.
+You'll also need to add the value of the *openshift_hostname* option, which by default is *local.openshift*.
+For more about adding the insecure-registry option see `Docker's documentation <https://docs.docker.com/registry/insecure/>`_.

 .. _install_the_oc_client: